 7. Tums or Rolaids

-10. Pepcid AC
+9. Pepcid AC

 Another medication that helps fight diarrhea, Imodium will decrease the number of bowel movements and watery stool.
 You really have to be careful that you or a loved one doesn’t get dehydrated from throwing up and having diarrhea at the same time.

-13. Milk of Magnesia
+12. Milk of Magnesia

 Cold and Flu

-16. Mucinex DM
+15. Mucinex DM

-18. Sudafed or Sudafed PE
+17. Sudafed or Sudafed PE

 Benadryl fights symptoms such as rashes, sneezing or a runny nose, and itchy and watery eyes.
 It can also be taken to prevent vomiting, nausea, and dizziness.
 Benadryl is critical to have on hand for emergencies.
 Mark takes 1/2 a pill each morning to eliminate the urge to scratch patches on his stomach.
 Some people indicate it can cause drowsiness.

 Aspercreme will help treat minor aches and pains in your muscles and joints.

-26. Cortizone 10
+25. Cortizone 10

-28. Charcoal Tablets
+27. Charcoal Tablets

 Charcoal tablets help filter out undigested toxins and poisons that might have been ingested.